 Pairing these two principles together, organisations can create a pretty powerful combination.
 When applying this buyer journey to the principles of “attract, engage, delight,” content marketing might look something like this:

 We all love individualised attention.
-It’s the same reason we feel more important or connected to a topic when the person we are talking to continually uses our name in conversation.
+It’s the same reason we feel more important or connected to a topic when the person we are talking to continually uses our name.

-Knowing this information, it might be easier to answer the question about why we should personalise our marketing, sales, and service efforts.
+Knowing this information, it might be easier to answer why we should personalise our marketing, sales, and service efforts.

-More importantly Eighty percent of customers are more likely to make a purchase when a brand offers a personalised experience.
+More importantly, Eighty per cent of customers are more likely to purchase when a brand offers a personalised experience.

 We live in an age where we have access to a plethora of data about our customers.
 Each year, we create more and more data as a society.
 In 2010, about 1.2 trillion total gigabytes existed since the inception of data-based technology.
 And in 2020?
 The number reached a staggering 40 trillion gigabytes.